 We use TaxSlayer software that is both IRS provided and approved.

 Every effort is made to keep your sensitive information confidential.
 All our computers have security measurements installed, and paperwork is kept under lock and key.
 At the end of the filing season, all paperwork is destroyed.

 Please call our office at (325) 653-2411 to make an appointment to have a previous year's return prepared.

 Yes, we are able to file most individual tax returns including some businesses.
 However, some forms and schedules may be out of our scope.
 Please call the office if you have any questions regarding your return at (325) 653-2411.

 Our tax preparation program serves all counties.

 This program is designed to assist an individual or family in transitioning out of poverty.
 A case manager is assigned to you and together you work on a self-sufficiency plan to help you succeed.

 You will be eligible to receive $100 a month in assistance.
 The $100 can be used for food or gas monthly.
 There are also incentives for school related expenses.

 The program targets individuals or families that can reach self-sufficiency within a specified time period.

 You must first income qualify (the income guideline is lower than for utility assistance) and second have a plan to increase your income and transition out of poverty within a reasonable amount of time.
-You can call the agency at (325) 653-2411 or email firstname.lastname@example.org to find out more.
+You can call the agency at (325) 653-2411 or email [email protected] to find out more.